leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties.rst

       Rigid Body Collisions panel.

 Shape
-   The Shape option determines the collision shape of the object.
+   Determines the collision shape of the object;
-   These can be broken into categories, primitive shapes and mesh based shapes.
+   these can be broken into two categories: primitive shapes and mesh based shapes.

-   Primitive shapes are best in terms of memory/performance but do not necessarily reflect the actual shape of the object.
+   Primitive shapes (*Box*, *Sphere*, *Capsule*, *Cylinder*, and *Cone*) are best in terms of memory/performance but do not necessarily reflect the actual shape of the object.
    They are calculated based on the object's bounding box.
-   The center of gravity is always in the middle for now.
+   The center of gravity is always in the geometric center of the shape.
    Primitive shapes can be shown in the 3D Viewport by enabling :ref:`Bounds <bpy.types.Object.show_bounds>`.

-   Mesh based shapes are calculated based on the geometry of the object so they are a better representation of the object.
+   Mesh based shapes (*Convex Hull* and *Mesh*) are calculated based on the geometry of the object so they are a better representation of the object.
    The center of gravity for these shapes is the object origin.